 We have lived in Fairfax County for 25 years and hiking Northern VA is one of our favorite activities.
 From short, easy hikes with our toddler twins (now college graduates) to more challenging solo trips, we’ve enjoyed exploring new trails in the DC region.

-While we love day hikes in Northern Virginia, we are not technical or long-distance hikers.
-A moderately challenging hike for us may be easy for others, so please use distances and descriptions to find a trail that’s right for you.
-Below are links to all of the hiking articles on FuninFairfaxVA.com:
+We love day hikes in Northern Virginia, but we are not technical or long-distance hikers.
+A moderately challenging hike for us may be easy for others.
+So please use the distances and descriptions below to find a trail that’s right for you.

 - Articles are grouped by location and themes, with hiking collections first, followed by location groups.
 A hike may appear in more than one article.